stephanezab/PongGame/README.md

     ```bash
     git clone https://github.com/stephanezab/PongGame.git
     ```
-2. Download eclipse or use another code editor.
-You can download eclipse
+2. **Download eclipse or use another code editor.
+You can download eclipse in this link:**
    ```bash
        https://eclipseide.org/
    ```